decentraland/documentation/content/creator/scenes/getting-started/dev-workflow.md

 > TIP: If you get stuck trying to debug an issue, visit the [Decentraland Discord server](https://dcl.gg/discord) to get help from other developers.

-_Optional_: Your scen`s might mechanics might rely on a 3rd party server to carry out player validations, permanent data storage, or other functionalities.
-See ...link?
+_Optional_: Your scene`s mechanics might rely on a 3rd party server to carry out player validations, permanent data storage, or other functionalities.
+See [Use an authoritative server]({{< ref "/content/creator/scenes/networking/remote-scene-considerations.md#use-an-authoritative-server" >}}))

 ## Publish to the test server